51Degrees/specifications/pipeline-specification/part2/features/web-integration.md

 # Overview

-The web integration feature is intended to simplify usage of the Pipeline API in web sites/applications that are built using a particular web framework.
+The web integration feature is intended to simplify usage of the Pipeline API in websites/applications that are built using a particular web framework.

 The exact details may vary significantly based on the web framework that is being used.
 The capabilities and common usage of the target web framework